codepo8/developer-advocacy-handbook/use-the-web.md

 * You can **use it in a presentation**.
 * You can **quote it in a mailing list or forum** to add more relevance to your post or mail.
 * You can **tweet** about it.
 * You can mention it in one of your videos or tutorials.
-For example you can show an implementation and point to a resource for in-depth information on one of the things you use as a step.
+For example, you can show an implementation and point to a resource for in-depth information on one of the things you use as a step.

 In any case, the most important thing is that you **attribute the content to the original creator** by name and resource.
 The reason is
 simple: publishers track what people do with their content, so if you